nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Usage

-Given below is an example usage scenario and how the Input Suggestion mechanism behaves at each step.
+Given below is an example usage scenario and how the Input Suggestion mechanism behaves at each step when a user types in a wrong command word.

 Step 1.
 The user launches the application.